 ALREADY HAVE A TEAM?

 Great!
-Each team member should register individually and list the names of their teammates.
+Each team member should register individually and indicate that they already have a team.
 Be sure to note your individual needs in the online registration form as well.

 Participants are encouraged to bring their own laptops to the event.
-For those of you who are coders and designers — we can only supply limited assistance with software installation, so please make sure that you have installed any development tools that you are familiar with as well as applications that can be used to demonstrate your project when completed.
+For those of you who are coders and designers – we can only supply limited assistance with software installation, so please make sure that you have installed any tools that you may need – to plan, develop, and demonstrate your project during the lightning talk.
 This may include web servers such as Apache or application containers such as Unicorn or WebKit.
 Some software frameworks such as Rails supply almost everything you need.
 For other languages or frameworks, you'll need to be familiar with how they are configured.
 We have listed several resources on our resources page that you may be interested in using for your project.

 Also, some personal items to consider having on hand throughout the day: